PolishedGeometry/engine/README.md

          GLFW
          GLM

-GLFW Can be installed
-Must place contents of glad's "/include" in a folder where gcc will look for included directories
+Include libraries in /lib and while in /build use command: cmake .. to build project and use the Makefile generated

-Compile with g++ -o run.exe main.cpp glad.c -lglfw -ldl
+or make sure all libraries are installed along with glad being placed somewhere g++ will look for included libraries and use the command: g++ -o Engine main.cpp glad.c -lglfw -ldl
-Autoconf and automake on the way